isomerpages/isomerpages-govtech/pages/digital-government-transformation.md

 ---

-### **Centres of Excellence (CentEx)**
+### **Capability Centres**

 We seek to build capabilities in new technologies important for a Smart Nation.
-GovTech is focused on building six Centres of Excellence (CentEx):
+GovTech is focused on building five Capability Centres:

 * Application Development
 * Cybersecurity
 * Data Science
 * Government ICT Infrastructure
-* Geospatial Technology
 * Sensors & IoT